codyjrivera/tsm2x-imp/README.md

 To evaluate performance across a range of inputs, a Python3 script `test.py` is provided.
 The script can be invoked with `python3 test.py`.
-The program requires that `../multiply` and `../gen` exist, and writes its output to CSV files.xs
+The program requires that `../multiply` and `../gen` exist, and writes its output to CSV files.

 Notes:
 ------